-Michigan law now requires that any person convicted under § 750.520(d) must register with the state police as a sex offender.3 MCLA 28.722.
+Michigan law requires that any person convicted under § 750.520(d) must register with the state police as a sex offender.
+Mich.
+Comp.
+Laws § 28.722.
 There is an exception to this rule where the defendant can show that: 1) the victim consented to the conduct; 2) the victim was at least thirteen years old but less than sixteen years old at the time of the violation; and 3) the individual is not more than four years older than the victim.
-MCLA 28.723(a).
+Mich.
+Comp.
+Laws § 28.723(a).
 The individual bears the burden of showing that these three conditions exist by a "preponderance of the evidence" at a hearing before a judge.
 Id.
-After these amendments took effect in July 2011, the trial court below held a two-day fact-finding hearing to determine the issue of consent in the underlying adjudication of Cullen for criminal sexual conduct.

-While Michigan courts have held that precluding the issue of consent between two consenting minor children does not violate public policy, the Court of Appeals has never addressed whether precluding the affirmative defense of consent or any other defense is a violation of a defendant's due process rights.
-See In re Hildebrant, 216 Mich App at 389.
+While Michigan courts have held that precluding the issue of consent between two consenting minor children does not violate public policy, no Michigan court has ever addressed whether precluding the affirmative defense of consent or any other defense is a violation of a defendant's due process rights.
+See In re Hildebrant, 216 Mich.
+App. at 389.
+A proceeding in which the burden is shifted to the defendant and which can lead to increased punishment is a clear violation of due process.